gadube/tpds-reproducibility-artifact/compile/README.txt

-Compiler Versions:
+Dependencies:
   gcc/9.2.0
   cuda/11.1
   openmpi/4.0.3

 Compilation is performed by running the following: source ./gpuinit.sh        #for GPU (K80) runs source ./p100init.sh       #for GPU (P100) runs source ./v100init.sh       #for GPU (V100) runs source ./cpuinit.sh        #for CPU runs

 This should provide the executable 'memxct' in the $HOME/MemXCT/ directory after loading an openmpi module and installing CUDA 11.1